-The Race Officer of the day should obtain the latest possible forecast from the Bureau of Meteorology.
+The Race Officer of the day should obtain the latest possible weather forecast information.

-Weather forecast & wind strength report on the day of the race.
+Weather forecast & wind strength reports on the day of the race.
 The weather forecast and wind strength reports are critical tools for decision making on race day in order to determine which course should be run, what direction, the distance, the duration, the possible need to shorten a race or the need to abandon the race for the day.
 Reference can be made to the forecast for Sydney Closed/Open Waters; an additional reference can be made to alternative sources to determine current wind velocities.